 Low-NOx natural gas engines have been a major technological innovation as it reduces both particulate matter and NOx emissions.
 Low-NOx NGVs produce roughly similar levels of NOx emissions as battery-electric trucks.
-However, natural gas produces the second highest lifecycle GHG emissions on a grams per mile basis, slightly operating at the Port is covered in the B.3 Commercial Availability section.
+However, natural gas produces the second highest lifecycle GHG emissions on a grams per mile basis, slightly less than conventional diesel.
+It should be noted that heavy-duty low NOx standards in the state of California means natural gas used in trucks operating in the state is considered to be low NOx.